bouncepaw/betula/FEDERATION.md

 # Federation capabilities in Betula

 Betula uses a homebrew mixture of ActivityPub and whatnot.
 Sometimes your system might work with Betula out of the box.
-Sometimes not.
+Usually not.
+Most importantly, Betula does not implement HTTP signatures, which is a deal breaker for most other implementations.
+We'll have them later.

 This document describes all outgoing and incoming Activities.
 Supporting them ensures your compatibility.
 Betula will also try to be more standards-compliant later, but it's not a priority for now.

-## Federation-connected instances
-A Betula instance is considered _federation-connected_ if it:

-* Has a domain set up.
-* Does not have federation turned off in the settings.

 ## User identification
 Every Betula is a single-user installation.
 Thus, Betula's URL is also its admin's URL.